 Source: Uponor, Inc. “TimeMaterialsLogic_Hotel_CompareS_P758_0714”

 If even our competitors agree that CPVC costs less than PEX from a material standpoint, then the difference must be made up for in labor savings.
 For many residential projects in the modern construction world, using labor savings to offset higher material costs doesn’t work – because more and more, labor is being paid on a per unit basis rather than hourly.
-However, for those installers who are lucky enough to pull down an hourly pay or owners who hope to squeeze a few extra units out of a crew each week, installation speed can be an important.
+However, for those installers who are lucky enough to pull down an hourly pay or owners who hope to squeeze a few extra units out of a crew each week, installation speed can be an important consideration.

 We’ve all heard the myth that PEX installs 50% faster than CPVC, but when you peel back the onion and look at the source of these claims, it becomes clear that this is nothing more than deceptive advertising: The CPVC installation uses the wrong tools, including a hacksaw to cut the pipe and a pen knife to deburr it.
 Not to mention the fact that the CPVC installer even walks off camera in the middle of the time lapse.